Sakorona/SDVMods/WeatherIllnesses/README.md

 ### This Mod Does:
 - Going out in storms, blizzards, frosts and heatwaves is now more perilous, as it drains your stamina.
 Thankfully, a 'Muscle Remedy' has been found to cure even the hardiest flu
+- If it's too cold outside, you'll get sick in your farmhouse without.
+Better use that fireplace!!

 ### Stamina System